mskilab-org/dryclean/README.md

 <br>

-For 'dryclean' to work correctly, the lengths of each sequence on each chromosome in the coverage and PON (Panel of Normal) data must match.
-If you attempt to normalize the coverage with PON data of different sequence lengths, you will encounter an error.
+For 'dryclean' to work correctly, the number of bins on each chromosome in the coverage and PON (Panel of Normal) data must match.
+If you attempt to normalize the coverage with PON data of different number of bins, you will encounter an error.
 In the event of such an error, you can utilize the <code>get_mismatch()</code> method to obtain a data table of all chromosomes with mismatched lengths.
 Additionally, you can use the <code>get_history()</code> method to review all actions performed on the object with timestamps.